|

 This category was created to allow people who are new to dressage the

 opportunity to compete with peers.
-In ECRDA, a starter rider is one who
+In ECRDA, an Introductory rider is one who

 has not shown in any open dressage class.
 Please note that this definition